cchiu727/CPSC-335-Project-Algorithms/Project2/PROJECT_TWO_README.md

 The only thing you need is the cpp files themselves.
 Nothing extra is needed other than basic Linux commands.

 #Installation
+ Three .exe files are included in the .zip file.
+However, if any errors occur, please refer to the following instructions.
 Install this code by simply downloading it and running it normally in Tuffix.
 The commands for running are g++ <FILENAME>.cpp -o <FILENAME> and ./<FILENAME>
 (Note: type your desired file name in place of <FILENAME>)

 #Configuration